amnesiiac/amnesiiac.github.io/_posts/2024-01-29-nerdctl-port-mapping-issue.md

 ---

 {% raw %}

-### # issue
+### # issue: no route to host when ssh to port exposed by nerdctl hostfw container
 using nerdctl 1.5.0 as hostfw outmost container cli, after hostfw reaches ready state, try ssh to the exposed port, but returned err:

 ```text
 $ ssh root@127.0.0.1 -p 49156
 ssh: conect to host 127.0.0.1 port 49156: No route to host